Get money saving tips straight to your inbox

 Privacy promise: We will never share your data or spam you.

-Find out more about Universal Credit and how it might affect you in our guide Universal Credit – an introduction
+Find out more about Universal Credit and how it might affect you in our guide Universal Credit explained

 Personal Independence Payment replacing Disability Living Allowance

-Disability Living Allowance (DLA) is being replaced by a new benefit called Personal Independence Payment (PIP) for people aged 16 to 64 between now and October 2017.
+Disability Living Allowance (DLA) has been replaced by a benefit called Personal Independence Payment (PIP) for people aged 16 to 64.

 Find out more in our article Personal Independence Payment – an introduction